NomicFoundation/hardhat/docs/config/README.md

 - `forking`: An object that describes the [forking configuration](../hardhat-network/README.md#mainnet-forking) that can have the following fields:
   - `url`: a URL that points to a JSON-RPC node with state that you want to fork off.
 There's no default value for this field.
 It must be provided for the fork to work.
-  - `blockNumber`: an optional number to pin the initial state.
-If no value is provided, the latest block is used as the fork start.
+  - `blockNumber`: an optional number to pin which block to fork from.
+If no value is provided, the latest block is used.
   - `enabled`: an optional boolean to switch on or off the fork functionality.
-Default value: `true`.
+Default value: `true` if `url` is set, `false` otherwise.

 ### JSON-RPC based networks